dtewinkel/GitWorktreeProjects/README.md

 PowerShell module to manage projects using Git Worktree functionality.

-Main purpose is to provide a set of cmdlets to make working with git worktrees easier and in one go open tooling to work with a project.
+Main purpose is to provide a set of cmdlets to make working with git worktrees easier.

 This module is written to match my personal way of working.

 ## Assumptions

 - git cmdline available through the path.
-- All project are combined in a single root.

 ## Structure

-Global configuration and configuration where projects can be found, and what tools to start, is stored in the .gitworktree folder in the user directory ($HOME).
+Global configuration and configuration where projects can be found is stored in the .gitworktree folder in the user directory ($HOME).

 ## Cmdlets